ravgeetdhillon/ravgeet-web/content/extra/story.md

 **_Do not pray for easy lives, pray to be stronger men._** - John F. Kennedy

+## 📫 Newsletter

+I publish a monthly [newsletter](https://www.ravsam.in/newsletter/) with **400+ subscribers** in which I share personal stories, projects that I am working on, and what is happening in the world of tech, and some interesting dev related posts which I come across while surfing on the web.

 ## 🎹 Music

 Sometimes I decide to get away from tech life and dive straight into music production.
 I have [my Youtube channel](https://youtube.com/ravdmusic), where you can listen to my remixes and originals.